SEPTEMBER 24-TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 43:14- 45:10; EPHESIANS 3:1-21; PSALM 68:1-18; PROVERBS 24:1-2

 Psalm 68:17 17 The chariots of God are myriads, thousands upon thousands; The Lord is among them as at Sinai, in holiness.

-The Lord helps us by giving us gifts of men in ministry.
-Paul refers to this verse when he speaks about God giving the apostles and prophets of the New Testament, the evangelists, and the pastor-teachers after the Ascension of Christ (Ephesians 4:11).
+The Lord gives gifts of men to equip every member of the body of Christ to fulfill their ministry.
+Paul refers to Psalm 68:18 when he speaks about God giving the apostles and prophets of the New Testament, the evangelists and the pastor-teachers after the Ascension of Christ (Ephesians 4:11).

 Psalm 68:18 18 You have ascended on high, You have led captive Your captives; You have received gifts among men, even among the rebellious also, that the LORD God may dwell there.